 - I don’t know if it qualifies as a lifehack - more of a biohack or something - but lucid dreaming is really cool, and it doesn’t take an enormous amount of commitment to learn to do (it just requires the setting up of a few habits throughout the day).

 - Something I’m strongly considering when it’s set up and running properly is Soylent, a food substitute being developed by an engineer, which is nutritionally complete and satisfying.
 As of this writing, the creator has been on it for three and a half months without ill effects (once he’d sorted out the balance, anyway - he discovered a sulphur deficiency at the start of the third month, which is a very hard deficiency to give someone normally!)
 Currently, someone I know is using the Exante diet (the presence of a link is not necessarily an endorsement), which consists of similar but very low-calorie meal replacements; this person has been a very interesting source of information on replacing meals in this way.
-Eir main objection to the diet seems to be the monotony, but supposedly Soylent is bland enough not to suffer from this (I could eat bread until the cows came home, for instance, but not chocolate).
+Their main objection to the diet seems to be the monotony, but supposedly Soylent is bland enough not to suffer from this (I could eat bread until the cows came home, for instance, but not chocolate).
 The Soylent Corp. says that Soylent will get cheaper as the company is set up and grows.
-(Creator’s response to the most common objections.)
+(The creator wrote a response, but the link is now dead.)

 - How to get up in the morning: because it’s really quite hard to motivate yourself to move, I count down from 10 to 1, with the resolution that on the count of 1 I will get up.
 It’s much easier to motivate yourself to count down from 10 than it is to move your entire body somewhere uncomfortable, and once I’m counting, consistency pressure is enough to make me follow through.
 I’m careful with this technique - I never use it on anything I’m not absolutely certain to do.
 It might pollute the technique irreparably if I had an excuse that “oh, once I did this and it didn’t work!”.